-The GPA computation to determine honors includes only TCC courses and all coursework during the term of completion.
+The GPA computation to determine honors includes only completed TCC courses, not including developmental coursework, and includes all coursework during the term of completion.
 AA, AS, AAT and AAS degree recipients must complete at least 30 semester hours in residence at TCC to qualify for honors.